What are your thought about inclusive resorts?

 We like the thought of knowing what to expect.

-Luc has been a Club Med fan for years.
+Luc has been a CM client for years.

 He still recalls the time when the Club Med rooms were simple huts on the beach without lock or TV.
 And food was put in the middle of large tables instead of the spectacular buffets nowadays.